What are the causes of a slipped disc and what can you do about it?

-A prolapsed disc, also referred to as a “slipped” disc, is really a herniated disc, which involves the outer fibrous wall of an intervertebral disc tearing and the inner disc material extruding into the spinal canal.
-A prolapsed disc can be completely asymptomatic, but if the extruded material interferes with the surrounding spinal nerves, the result can be pain, tingling, numbness or weakness in the back and extremities.
+A prolapsed disc, also referred to as a “slipped” disc, is a term for a herniated disc, which involves the outer fibrous wall of a spinal disc tearing and the inner disc material extruding into the spinal canal.
+A prolapsed disc can be completely asymptomatic, but if the extruded material interferes with the surrounding spinal nerves, it can result in pain, tingling, numbness or weakness in the back and extremities.

 Causes of prolapsed discs

 Prolapsed disc risk factors can range from something as natural as aging to something sudden, like a traumatic injury.
 Although not all risks are preventable, there are a variety of ways that lifestyle changes and lifestyle changes can help you avoid a prolapsed disc.

 Common risk factors include:

 - Degenerative conditions

 - Anatomical abnormalities